sullhouse/AOS-demo-toolkit/README.md

 #### Work Order Flow
 1. When an order is processed through `orders.py`, the system automatically generates a work order
-2. The work order HTML is created using the same JSON data format as `order_sample.json`
-3. The HTML file is saved to the `aos-demo-toolkit` bucket in the `responses` folder
+2. The HTML file is saved to the `aos-demo-public` bucket in the `work_orders` folder
 4. Filename format: `work_order_{order_name}_{timestamp}.html`

 #### Manual Work Order Generation